TreeHacks/hackpack-android/README.md

 ## Hit Run

 Now hit run and you can see a working prototype of your Note Taking application - **HackerPad**

+## What Next

+There are lot of things that you can do on top of this application.

+1. [Google Search API](https://developers.google.com/custom-search/) : Use Google Search API to bring search fucntionalties to your app.
+2. [Google Speech API](https://cloud.google.com/speech-to-text/docs/) : Use Google Speech API to take audio notes or translate a given speech into English Text.
+3. [Google Voice API](https://developers.google.com/voice-actions/system/) : Use Google Voice API to add custom functionalities on "Ok Google" Command.
+4. [Google APIs for Android](https://developers.google.com/android/) : A one-stop collection for all the google apis documentation and codelabs for Android.

 ### More Resources